Updated: 4/5/2023 | Unique Travel Gear You Did Not Know You Needed

 Related: Best Fanny Pack Styles & Brands

-We never travel without our Anker 2-in-1 wall charger PLUS power bank.
-This thing has saved us so many times!
-Combine it with their charging cables, you are set for the entire duration of your trip.
-It holds two full iPhone recharges.
+We never travel without a power bank.
+This thing has saved us from getting lost so many times!
+Combine it with the perfect charging cables, and you’re set for the entirety of your trip.

-It fully charges our iPhones in less than 2 hours and is super lightweight and compact.
+The slim Clutch battery pack fully charges our iPhones in less than 2 hours and is super lightweight, thin, and compact.
 We take it everywhere with us even when grounded at home.
+It has enough power to fully charge our phones twice.

 #9 PowerDrive PD 2 Car Charger